 Elk Lake Petain Falls hike summary

-- Allow 6 hours to hike to Upper Elk Lakes return but to do Petain Basin properly, do an overnight trip.
+Time needed: Allow 6 hours to hike to Upper Elk Lakes return from Alberta but to hike to Petain Basin properly, do an overnight trip.

-- Always carry the hiking essentials and let someone know when you’re due to be out.
+Don’t forget: Always carry the hiking essentials and let someone know where you’re going and when you’re due back.

 Elk Lakes Petain Falls hike options